idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_release.md

 ## Upload Release Website (optional)

-Although not required by PLN-4005 the website for the release should be uploaded for consumption by users of MOOSE or MOOSE-based application.
+Although not required by PLN-4005 the website for the release should be uploaded for consumption by users of MOOSE or the MOOSE-based application.
 Please contact the MOOSE developers for assistance with this process.